Noise dissipation mechanisms of an acoustic liner under grazing flow

 In sum, the grazing flow modifies where and in which phase energy is exchanged between acoustics and fluid motion.
 At low SPL, viscous dissipation dominates during the inflow phase and it is concentrated near the downstream lip of the orifice, whereas the outflow phase provides a negligible contribution to the viscous dissipation.
 The dominant mechanism by which the grazing flow reduces the liner’s net absorption is the transformation of the outflow phase from a dissipative to a generative mechanism of acoustic energy via vortex shedding, only partially compensated by the increased viscous losses at the downstream wall.

 Additional analyses demonstrated that the excitation frequency and the direction of acoustic wave propagation also influence the liner response.
 At constant SPL, the dissipation reaches its maximum near the resonant frequency of the system.
 In the absence of flow, this occurs around 1800~Hz, while in the presence of grazing flow the resonant frequency shifts to approximately 2200~Hz owing to a reduced effective porosity induced by the quasi-steady vortex.

+The effect of the streamwise development of the flow was analysed for one representative case by extracting a two-dimensional plane containing two consecutive orifices.
+The downstream orifice experiences the influence of the upstream orifice, which leads to a slightly weaker shear layer at the orifice mouth.
+This modification results in a modest increase in the acoustic dissipation.
 Similarly, when the acoustic wave propagates opposite to the grazing flow, the shear layer above the orifice is weakened, promoting deeper acoustic penetration into the cavity and slightly enhancing overall dissipation.

-Finally, the current results show that the grazing flow not only modifies the impedance but alters the balance between viscous and vortical dissipation mechanisms.
-The most important take away message is that the outflow phase, in particular, is detrimental to the noise absorption capability of an acoustic liner.
-Future work should focus on the streamwise evolution of the dissipation along multi-orifice liners, where the grazing flow development and the mutual interaction between cavities are expected to further influence the local acoustic dissipation.
-Ongoing work is dedicated to assess, from a dissipation standpoint, how variations in orifice geometry, such as the edge shape, modify the balance between viscous and vortex-shedding mechanisms.
+Future work shall focus on the streamwise evolution of the dissipation along multi-orifice liners, where the grazing flow development and the mutual interaction between cavities are expected to further influence the local acoustic dissipation.
+Ongoing work is dedicated to assess, from a dissipation standpoint, how variations in orifice geometry, such as the edge shape, modify the viscous and vortex-shedding mechanisms.
 Such insights may guide the design of advanced liners, including meta-structured orifices or flow-control strategies that mitigate outflow-induced acoustic generation.